padmashree9110/intel-aero-samples/README.md

 ```
 $ roslaunch aero_takeoff_land aero_takeoff_land.launch
 ```
-This successfully launches launch file  which connects to Aero flight Controller via MAVROS.
+This successfully launches takeoff_land launch file  which connects to Aero flight Controller via MAVROS.

 ## On Docker ROS

 ### Prerequisites

-Open two terminals (docker1 and docker2) and do below steps in both.
+Open two terminals (docker1 and docker2) and do below steps in **both**.

 #### Ros
 Pull ros packages using docker